LeonAksman/LeonAksman.github.io/index.md

 ## Academic bio

-I've recently joined the [INI](https://www.ini.usc.edu/) at USC, where I will be continuing research in disease progression modeling of neurodegenerative diseases.
+I am currently an assistant professor at USC, where I work on disease progression modeling of neurodegenerative diseases.
 Previously I was a postdoctoral research associate at UCL from 2017 to 2020.
 I was a proud member of both the [POND](https://ucl-pond.github.io/) group run by Danny Alexander and Neil Oxtoby and the [COMBINE](http://combine-lab.science/) lab run by Andre Altmann.
 Prior to UCL I completed my PhD in neuroimaging at King's College London in early 2017, working with Andre Marquand and David Lythgoe on machine learning based methods that discriminate early neurodegeneration.

 ## Previous lives